rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 ## Initialization and Startup

+Is the RDK-B middleware expected to have complete control over the life cycle over the entity controlled by the interface?
+A)
 No specific Initialization is required, unless housed in a Host-offload architecture.
 In such architecture, Initialization of Few remote services involving initialization of a common Host-DB are implemented using constructor attributes.
-So Type-2 is the closest option.

-Is the RDK-B middleware expected to have complete control over the life cycle over the entity controlled by the interface?
+RDKB Middleware will be initialized at the start up as mentioned in Type-2 option.

 E.g., we have potential two types of entity for which an interface is being abstracted: